reeshijoshi/Scalable_Project4/README.md

 Create Lambda:
 1. Navigate to the AWS Lambda console.
 Click "Create New Function"
 2. Create a blank template
-3. Copy code from aggregatorToFog.py and paste in the lambda handler Replace the sourceBucketName with the name of the bucket you just created, "aggregator" in our case.
+3. Copy code from aggregatorToFog.py and paste in the lambda handler.\
+    Replace the sourceBucketName with the name of the bucket you just created, "aggregator" in our case.\
     Replace the destBucketName with the name of the fog bucket that you created, "scalable-computing-project4" in our case.
 4. Create Function and name it "aggregatorToFog".